jboates01/fulcrum-active-fitness-gym/README.md

 - **Trainer Information:** Profiles of trainers with their social media links, providing members with insights into their expertise and personality.
 - **Schedules:** Up-to-date schedules for all gym activities, ensuring members can plan their visits effectively.
 - **Interactive Contact Form:** A modal contact form for easy communication, allowing members to get in touch with the gym conveniently.
+- **Interactive Location Map:** An interactive map to help members and potential visitors easily locate the gym and get directions.

 ### Key Benefits